Vivega-J/EXPT.NO.8-IMPLEMENTATION-OF-GO-BACK-N-PROTOCOL--SELECTIVE-REPEAT/README.md

 # AIM:
 To write and execute a program for Go-Back-N protocol-Selective Repeat.
 # EQUIPMENTS REQUIRED:
-Personal Computer Turbo C Compiler
+Personal Computer Turbo C Compiler.
 # PROCEDURE:
 8. Connect two computers in Wired/Wireless LAN.
 9. Make sure that two computers are in one network and could able to ping each other.